Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Introduction

-Finally, we give a brief preview on how our approach overcomes the above three technical hurdles.
-The answer is surprisingly simple: we access the offline regression oracle in a mostly ``naive'' way, without constructing any explicit optimization problems or confidence bounds, thus get around the first two hurdles; and we just go ahead to face the complex dynamics of evolving actions, but analyze them through a different lens (the ``dual interpretation'' in \S\ref{sec:analysis}), thus overcome the third hurdle.
+We address the three technical hurdles in \S\ref{sec:challenge} in a surprisingly elegant way.
+Specifically, we derive an algorithm that accesses the offline regression oracle in a mostly ``naive'' way, without constructing any explicit optimization problems or confidence bounds, thus gets around the first two hurdles simultaneously; further, we overcome the third hurdle by establishing a framework to analyze our algorithm and prove its statistical optimality --- in particular, we face the complex dynamics of evolving dependent actions, but analyze them through a different lens (the ``dual interpretation'' in \S\ref{sec:analysis}), and establish a series of sufficient conditions for optimal contextual bandit learning under this lens.
 The final algorithm is simple, but the ideas behind it are quite deep and are supported by novel analysis.
-The algorithmic details will be presented in \S\ref{sec:alg} and the key ideas will be explained in \S\ref{sec:analysis}.
+The algorithmic details will be presented in \S\ref{sec:alg} and \S\ref{sec:extension} and the key ideas will be explained in \S\ref{sec:analysis}.